counterfactual/monorepo/ARCHITECTURE.md

 ### resolve

-From certain app states, `resolve` can be called to return a value of type `struct Transfer.Details` (this is defined by framework code in `Transfer.sol`).
+From certain app states, `resolve` can be called to return a value of type `struct Transfer.Transaction` (this is defined by framework code in `Transfer.sol`).
 This allows the state deposit assigned to the app to be reassigned, for e.g., to the winner of the Tic-Tac-Toe game.

 ![resolve](./images/resolve.svg)